 Investments under the Fixed Income Investment Mandates may be made in open-ended pooled funds investing primarily in Canadian fixed income securities and/or in individual fixed income securities through a segregated account.
 If a segregated account is used for the mandate, securities included in the portfolio shall be restricted to the following debt instruments:

-- Treasury bills, bonds or other evidence of indebtedness of or fully guaranteed by the Government/Government agency of Canada, a province of Canada, a Municipality of Canada, or a supranational organization; - ii.
-Term deposits, notes, bonds of other evidence of indebtedness issued by Canadian corporations or trusts;
+i.
+Treasury bills, bonds or other evidence of indebtedness of or fully guaranteed by the Government/Government agency of Canada, a province of Canada, a Municipality of Canada, or a supranational organization;